glushchenko/fsnotes/Resources/Welcome.bundle/3 Shortcuts.textbundle/text.markdown

 The most important combination you must learn:

-`cmd - backtick` - disable / enable preview mode.
+`cmd - slash` - disable / enable preview mode.

 Alternative: you can do same in menu bar `View - Toggle Preview`